ajsmith607/memills/content/family-of-edward-hallock-mills/topics/corfu.md

 {{% fig "corfu/location-timelines-3" /%}}

 Most of what I've learned about the Mills' time in Corfu is the result of prior research over a period of many years by Alan Starkweather, Corfu Village Historian, which he has generously shared and allowed me to republish here.
+Alan painstakingly documented Corfu over many years including research specifically on the Mills family.

 There is also a June 1863 Civil War Draft Registration record in Genesee County for Edward where his occupation was listed as "merchant":

 {{% fig "1863-edward-civil-war-draft" "800" /%}}

 In Mar 1864, the Mills purchased their home in Corfu at what is presently 31 West Main Street:

 {{% fig "corfu/1864-03-09-pembroke-deeds-book-124-page-415" "800" /%}}

 {{% fig "corfu/1869-Gazetteer-Business-Directory-Genesee-County-inset" "500" /%}}